Brett Lauther: Edmonton Eskimos

-Saskatchewan Roughriders (III)
+Saskatchewan Roughriders (third stint)

-On March 19, 2018, Lauther signed with the Roughriders for a third time, but participated in training camp with the team for the first time.Lauther became the team's placekicker and enjoyed a successful 2018 CFL season that culminated in his first Divisional All-Star award.
+On March 19, 2018, Lauther signed with the Roughriders for a third time, but participated in training camp with the team for the first time.
+Lauther became the team's placekicker and enjoyed a successful 2018 CFL season that culminated in his first Divisional All-Star award.
 He led the league with 54 field goals from 60 attempts and also led the league in points with 198.
 He also had the longest successful field goal that year which was made from 56 yards out.

 In the second game of the 2019 season, Lauther kicked a career-long 57-yard field against the Ottawa Redblacks on June 20, 2019, which was the fifth-longest in Roughriders history.
 After the third game, he was moved to the injured list as he battled through hip and groin injuries and missed five games between July and August.
 He returned on August 24, 2019, and played in the last 10 regular season games of the season.
 Entering the last regular season game of 2019, Lauther had an 85.7 percent field goal success rate, the final game against the Edmonton Eskimos which was a victory that clinched first place in the West Division.
 In the West Final, he successfully connected on all four field goal attempts, but the Roughriders lost to the Winnipeg Blue Bombers.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Lauther chose to opt-out of his contract with the Roughriders on August 25, 2020.
 He re-signed with the team on March 12, 2021.
 In 2021, he played in all 14 regular season games where he made 40 out of 47 field goal attempts.
 He notably recovered his own onside kick in a game against the Calgary Stampeders on October 2, 2021.
 Following an injury to the team's punter, Jon Ryan, Lauther was also pressed into punting duty for the first time in his professional career on October 23, 2021.

 On January 29, 2022, it was announced that Lauther had signed a two-year contract extension with the Roughriders.
 On July 16, 2022, in Touchdown Atlantic, Lauther scored the first points in the first CFL regular season game played in Nova Scotia with a 34-yard field goal.
+He finished the season having played in 18 regular season games, making 41 of 50 field goal attempts.
+In 2023, he was successful on 36 of 44 field goal attempts.